firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 LIMIT 50 OFFSET 50
 WHERE $source_file_timestamp > NOW() - interval '3 YEARS';
 ```
-The previous code example returns a table containing 50 rows.
+The previous code example returns a table containing 50 rows of data that was modified in the last three years.

 ### Load multiple files and directories in parallel
 You can use `COPY FROM` to read multiple sources and from multiple directories into a single table, simultaneously.
 The following code example reads any file ending in `.parquet` from multiple directories into `table_from_multiple_directories`.